tektechnologies/Instructor-Prep/102/class6.md

 A variable is a place to store code in memory.
 A stored location in your computers memory that holds the variable value.

 ## Variables - can hold any of the primitive types in memory.
+- When you first declare a variable using the var keyword, it is given a special value of 'undefined', which changes when you assign a value to it.

 # String Literal
 - A "string literal" is a sequence of characters from the source character set enclosed in double quotation marks (" ").